ositaka/soul-healing-decapcms/data/page/home.md

       An Invitation to Receive

-      Here, in this healing circle, we create a sanctuary of peace and support.
-Trance Healing blends beautifully with the collective energy we generate together—through our shared intentions, our breaths, and our open hearts.
-In this sacred hour, I invite you to simply be present.
-Feel the connection with those around you, and open your heart to the infinite love that surrounds us.
-Allow the energies of the spirit world to flow through you, to uplift and restore you in ways that words cannot fully capture.
+      In this healing circle, a sanctuary of peace and support is created.
+Trance Healing blends beautifully with the collective energy generated together—through shared intentions, breaths, and open hearts.
+Tiago invites everyone to simply be present, feel the connection with those around them, and open their hearts to the infinite love that surrounds them.
+The energies of the spirit world flow through attendees, uplifting and restoring them in ways that words cannot fully capture.

-      \

       Let Us Begin

-      As we prepare to step into this sacred space together, I ask you to close your eyes and let go of any burdens you may carry.
-Trust in the unseen, trust in the process, and trust in the loving support of this circle.
-Together, let us welcome the presence of the spirit world and embrace the great energy of spiritual healing that awaits us.
+      As preparation to step into this sacred space begins, Tiago asks everyone to close their eyes and let go of any burdens they may carry.
+Trust in the unseen, trust in the process, and trust in the loving support of the circle.
+Together, all are welcomed into the presence of the spirit world to embrace the great energy of spiritual healing that awaits.

-      With all my love and gratitude,
+      With all his love and gratitude,

       Tiago Araújo